1 Hour Drive: Day Trips from Cincinnati, Ohio

 Driving Time from Cincinnati: 34 minutes (22.2 miles)

-In 1803, two explorers by the names of Lewis and Clark came here.
-They were under commission by some guy named Thomas Jefferson, and spent 3 weeks digging up massive bones.
-In addition, a local pioneer-era legend named Mary Ingles also spent several weeks here in 1755 as a captive.
+A local pioneer-era legend named Mary Ingles also spent several weeks here in 1755 as a captive.
 Captured by Native Americans while living in West Virginia, Mary spent time here (against her will) in homes made out of mastodon and mammoth rib-cages.
-While the big bones are no longer out on the grounds, the museum has a few of the pieces that have remained in Kentucky.
+While the big bones are no longer out on the grounds, the museum has a few of the pieces.

 Driving time from Cincinnati: 31 mins (25 miles)